The Spirituality Behind Practices

-Arguably, a large topic I decided not to include in my book, The Killing Faith, was information surrounding those seeking a “fresh start” after leaving their religion (The book particularly addresses Christianity but many parallels can be drawn between it and others).
+Arguably, a large topic I decided not to include in my book, The Killing Faith, was information surrounding those seeking a “fresh start” after leaving their religion (The book particularly addresses Christianity but many parallels can be drawn between it and other religions).
 This discussion is fairly large and merits its own book, but it’s one I’m not interested in writing just yet.
 However, what I can provide now is applicable perspective in the form of self development practices.

 If you recently walked away from religion, you must re-imagine some of your previous habits by simply subtracting the religious connotation.
 It’s not necessary to abandon everything you’ve done.

 Let’s take for instance, praying.
 Prayer is essentially self-reflection, a form of self therapy via verbal meditation.
 Within a religious context, you acknowledge, confess and make requests to a higher being.
 Outside of religion, it’s meditation, a critical component to healthier living.
 Admittedly, there will be a learning curve with this.
 You can’t expect to immediately meditate without entering your previous religious mindset and habit.
 Time and consistency could slowly transform this given practice.

 To help, adapt new meditative habits.
 Be creative.
 If you took a particular position for prayer, or prayed at a particular place or time, switch it up.
 Research meditative breathing techniques, positions and types of meditation.
 Expand your knowledge on everything surrounding it.
 Escape your home and embed yourself somewhere in nature if you can.